 Does this sound like you?

 If so, then we are interested in you and feel that we have much to offer you!
 We anticipate a continual high number of openings for police officer positions due to the growth of our city and many upcoming retirements.
 We hope the information below will answer most of your questions about our department and our application and selection process.
-If you have further questions, please contact our recruiter, SGT Corey Lee at (701) 456-7757.
+If you have further questions, please contact our recruiter, SGT Matthew Hanson at (701) 456-7854.
 We look forward to hearing from you!

 The following steps must be taken by a prospective candidate:

-1. Application – Complete a City of Dickinson Employment Application by going to the Dickinson Job Service location (66 Osborn Drive) and requesting an application.
+1. Application – Complete a City of Dickinson Employment Application by going to City Hall (99 2 ST E) and requesting an application.
 The application can also be printed from the City of Dickinson website or downloaded by clicking here (.pdf file).
-Please include proof of completion of a law enforcement written exam (see step #3).
-All applications are scored by Human Resources and based on pre-interview questions, the applicant is notified of an interview date.
+Also complete a pre-interview questionnaire (download by clicking here ).
+If you are a Veteran, please include a copy of your DD-214.
+All applications are scored by Human Resources, and the applicant is then notified of an interview date.

 2. Oral Interview Board – The interview board will consist of street Sergeants and Senior Patrol Officers, Detectives, and our Human Resource Director.
 The applicants are asked several questions to gauge character, decision making, and a general understanding of the field of law enforcement.

-3. Written Examination – Successfully pass the Ergometrics Frontline Law Enforcement Written Exam.
+3. Written Examination – Successfully pass the Fire & Police Selection, INC (FPSI) Written Exam.
 The exam will be administered by the City of Dickinson, and is usually held the same day as the oral interviews.
-Test scores are good for five years.
-If the applicant lives near an agency that is also an Ergometrics Frontline client, the applicant may take the test at that location and forward the results to us along with the City of Dickinson application.
-Additionally, we may accept other written tests in place of the Ergometrics Exams.
-To see if a test qualifies, contact Shelly at 701-456-7801.
-A practice test for the written exam can be found at www.frontlinetest.com for a small fee.
-More information about the exam is available at the company’s website, www.ergometrics.org.
+A practice test for the written exam can be found at www.fpsi.com/police-applicant-test-preparation for a small fee.

 4. Chief’s Interview Board – Applicants suggested for employment by the interview board AND who passed the written exam will be given a Chief’s interview.
 Efforts are made to hold this interview on the same day of the main interview, but is not guaranteed.